-The company's business activities, together with the factors likely to affect its future development, performance and position are set out in the Strategic Report and the Directors' Report.
+The company's business activities, together with the factors likely to affect its future development, performance and position are set out in the strategic report and the directors' report.
 The financial position of the company is set out in the balance sheet and the accompanying notes to the financial statements.

-In light of global events which persist at the date of approval of these financial statements, the directors have reviewed the cashflow forecasts for the next 12 months and believe that the company has satisfactory financial resources to allow it to operate its management, consultancy and small works contracts.
+The directors have reviewed the cashflow forecasts for the next 12 months and believe that the company has satisfactory financial resources to allow it to operate its management, consultancy and small works contracts.
 As a consequence, the directors believe that the company is well placed to manage its business risks successfully.
-In addition, whilst the UK government have announced a series of funding measures to assist businesses, the directors believe they have adequate cash within the company and will not need to access these funds.